 By removing the chicken from her coop and isolating her from her flock, her comfort level – and instinct to brood – will be reduced.

 Isolate your broody hen in an unused coop or crate, or section them off in a section of her run.
-Make sure she has plentiful access to food, water, and shade, and that she is protected from the elements and predators.
+Ensure she has plentiful access to food, water, and shade.
+And that she is protected from the elements and predators.
 Put her back in her coop on a daily basis.
 If she immediately returns to a nesting box, put her back in ‘jail.’

 Summary

 Most chicken owners will encounter a broody hen at some point in time.
-If you do not want baby chicks or do not have fertilized eggs, then you need to take measures to prevent your hens from going broody.
-If your hen does go broody, you may want to act quickly so her egg production – and health – do not suffer.
+If you do not want baby chicks or do not have fertilized eggs, you need to take measures to prevent your hens from going broody.
+If your hen goes broody, you may want to act quickly so her egg production—and health—do not suffer.